 As the RTI is an Act which calls for a response, do not forget to mention your contact details including your full name, permanent address, phone number and email address.
 Place your signature, date and place at the bottom.

 7. Handing it over

 It is highly recommended that you keep a photocopy of the RTI you prepared for future references.
 Once you have the RTI ready and a copy kept away safely, you can post your RTI via mail or hand it over to the appropriate department in person.

 The law mandates that a response to an RTI must be given in no less than 30 days or 48 hours if it concerns an individual’s freedom/life.
 Should you not receive a reply to your RTI, there is an appellate structure in place to help you speed up things.
 Your first appeal should be placed to the Appellate Authority.
 The Appellate Authority is mandated by law to respond within 30 days.
 Should the Appellate Authority fail to provide you with a reply, waste no time contemplating further.
 Write to the Chief Information Commissioner or the Central/State Information Commission.

 This pretty much sums up the procedure to file an RTI in India.

 Expert Speak – Cut down time to file an RTI

 The entire process may seem to consume more time.
-But according to our legal experts, there are few things that will help you save time.
+But there are few things that will help you save time.
 Take a look.

 As opposed to Bank Drafts or postal orders, court fee stamps take lesser time.
 Use them instead.